 The Company and Fancamp have entered into a reciprocal rights agreement governing certain investor rights and obligations as between them.
-The Company and Fancamp will each be restricted from transferring securities of the other for a period of six years, after which time transfers will be permitted subject to certain restrictions.
+The Company and Fancamp will each be restricted from transferring securities of the other for a period of six years from the date of the agreement, after which time transfers will be permitted subject to certain restrictions.